Our mission

 Who we work with

-We work with UK schools that have a higher-than-average number of students eligible for Pupil Premium funding (PDG in Wales and PEF in Scotland).
-We also work directly with students who are, or have been, eligible for Free School Meals, will be the first in their family to go to university, are young carers, care-experienced, or have a disability.
+Within our Intensive Connections programmes, we work directly with students who are, or have been, eligible for Free School Meals, will be the first in their family to go to university, are young carers, care-experienced, or have a disability.
+Some programmes have a geographical focus where opportunities are focused on underserved locations such as coastal or rural towns.

 Socioeconomically disadvantaged students from social mobility coldspots have half the earning potential as those from geographic hotspots